• Skip to primary navigation

 Kaiju vs Heroes: Mark Nagata’s Journey through the World of Japanese Toys

-The toy industry in Japan was one of the first to reinvent itself and helped boost the economy during the early postwar reconstruction period.
 At the age of 9 in 1973, Mark Nagata was sent a box of kaiju (strange creature or monster) and hero Japanese toys with art-laden packaging from his aunt and uncle stationed on a US military base in Japan.

 This began his path to becoming a toy designer, toy collector, and illustrator (particularly known for his work with Goosebumps).
-The exhibit features hundreds of vintage and contemporary Japanese vinyl toys on display along with his creations such as Drazoran and Captain Maxx, artwork, and history.
+The exhibit featured hundreds of vintage and contemporary Japanese vinyl toys on display along with his creations such as Drazoran and Captain Maxx, artwork, and history.

 Common Ground: The Heart of Community